 How you respond to the pain you live with, is entirely different from how a healthy person can and also depends on the ability to live with a complex regional pain syndrome.
 CRPS has to be treated and managed, with a proper diagnosis and consultation with your pain specialist.

 About Sunshine Hospitals:

-A multi-super specialty institution, Sunshine Group of Institutions has its presence at 6 loctions and is promoted by globally reputed Joint Replacement Surgeon Dr. AV Gurava Reddy and like-minded associates who share the objective of making world-standard healthcare available, affordable and accessible to the common man.
+A Multi-SuperSpeciality Institution, 500+ bedded Sunshine Hospitals (Paradise Circle, Secunderabad) is promoted by globally reputed Joint Replacement Surgeon Dr. AV Gurava Reddy (Orthopedic Doctor) and like-minded associates who share the objective of making world-standard healthcare available, affordable and accessible to the common man.